sustech-cs304/team-project-25spring-88/report1-88.md

    Select from a variety of department- or college-themed cars, each featuring unique power-ups, to enrich your driving experience and gain strategic advantages in races.

 6. **Realistic Driving Experience**
-   Provides options for automatic and manual transmission, along with realistic physics-based driving mechanics.
+   Provides torque-based control systems, realistic driving sounds, speed-up mechanisms, and drift mechanisms.

 7. **Multi-View Switching & Recording**
    Switch between different camera angles (e.g., first-person, third-person) and record your best moments.